WFWA Women's Fiction Day!

 Join my website for a chance to win a book giveaway.

 "This short novel has a promising premise with its flawed, endearing, and comical protagonist and her zany work environment."
 Publishers Weekly

 "Janet Garber utilizes her keen sense of the HR world to create a funny glimpse into what might happen in a company run amok.
 Her writing style is a joy."
 Tony Lee, VP Editorial, SHRM

 In 1990 I picked up Women's News in Mamaroneck where I had just moved and said, "I can do this!"
 A year later I was published in time for Mother's Day.
 From there I freelanced for Jewish Week, WSJ,New York Post, NYT and an assortment of trade journals while building a career in Human Resources and raising my son, Elie Alexandre.

 In 2001, my book, I Need a Job, Now What? was published by Silver Lining Books and later re-released in 2003 as Getting a Job by Barnes & Noble Basics.

-Twenty years ago I started writing a comic novella, Dream Job, as a way to have something to do.
+I started writing a comic novella, Dream Job, as a way to have something to do.
 Soon after I resurrected several short stories I had written in France.
-I took a few online writing courses, joined a few writing groups, and now I'm proud to say I have had a dozen stories and poems published by literary journals and anthologies, essays that have appeared in Working Mother and the New York Times Sunday Westchester section, as well as ten years of book reviews published online, most notably by Fred Beauford's Neworldreview.
+A few online writing courses, and writing groups later, I'm proud to say I've had a few dozen stories and poems published by literary journals and anthologies, essays appearing in Working Mother and the New York Times, WSJ, plus ten years of book reviews published online, most notably in New World Review.

 A Favorite Poem